MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 ### Known Issues
 - Using v2.4.x of the extension on a Team Foundation Server with a self-signed or corporate SSL certificate leads to the error *unable to verify the first certificate*.
   This issues is related to NodeJS' handling of certificates.
-Please read [here](https://github.com/almtcger/VstsExtensions/blob/master/BuildQualityChecks/en-US/NodeJSAndCertificates.md) for details and a workaround.
+Please see the [advanced settings](#advanced) below for more information.
 - If you run your build agent behind a proxy server, the task will fail and you will see `connect ETIMEDOUT` somewhere in the task log, even if you configured the agent correctly as described [here](https://github.com/Microsoft/vsts-agent/blob/master/docs/start/proxyconfig.md).
   To fix this issue, create two environment variables called `HTTP_PROXY` and `HTTPS_PROXY` (either in system scope or the user scope of